rxue/learning-dirary/books/working-effectively-with-legacy-code/README.md

 # Part I
 ## Chapter 2: Working with Feedback
+### Working with Feedback
+> We can do "testing to detect change."
+> In traditional terms, this is called *regression testing*

 ### What is Unit Testing
 > The definition varies, ...
 In object-oriented code, the units are classes